ComplianceAsCode/content/docs/templates/template_reference.md

 -   Escapes characters in the string for it to be usable as a part of some regular expression, behaves similar to the Python 3’s [**re.escape**](https://docs.python.org/3/library/re.html#re.escape).

+escape_yaml_key
+-   Escape uppercase letters and `^` with additional `^` and convert letters to lovercase.
+This is because of OVAL's name argument limitations.

+quote
+-   Escape string to be used as POSIX shell value.
+Like Ansible `quote`.

+sha256
+-   Get SHA-256 hexdigest of value.